 Not all parts of the German autobahn have no speed limit.
 Watch for the speed limit signs and follow them closely.
 Certain areas do have restrictions.
 In the areas with no speed limit (you’ll see the sign above), I suggest that you keep an eye behind you.
 Slower drivers in fast lanes will not end well if you don’t get out of the way.

 Navigating the Country

 I thought driving in Germany was very straightforward.
-However, my cousin lives there and so we were able to use Google maps on her phone to help us get around.
+However, my cousin lives there, so we could use Google maps on her phone to help us get around.
 For rental cars, there is an option to include navigation.
-However, according to my cousin, the one time she and her friends did this, it was of no help.
+However, according to my cousin, the one time she and her friends did this, it was no help.
 I’d suggest that you go prepared, with either your phone unlocked and a German SIM card, or you purchase an international data plan, so that you can just use your phone.
 It will likely be the most reliable method to find your way around.

 The German Autobahn is pretty straightforward as well; it’s like taking a road trip here in the states, with rest stops along the way.

 Driving in Germany and on the German autobahn is much like driving here at home.
 But, as with traveling in any country, just familiarize yourself with local rules and focus on adhering to them.
 Overall, it’s a really easy and convenient way to explore the country.

 Be Confident: the idea of driving in another country can be nerve-wracking, but in Germany, totally doable.